GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/01-install-mod-wsgi.md

 command: pip3 install https://github.com/GrahamDumpleton/mod_wsgi/archive/develop.zip
 ```

-This command will build and install the Apache module for mod_wsgi into the Python virtual environment.
+This command will build and install the Apache module for `mod_wsgi` into the Python virtual environment.
 It will also install the `mod_wsgi-express` program.

-We also need a number of other Python packages for the examples we will be running, to install these, run:
+We also need a number of other Python packages for the examples we will be running.
+To install these, run:

 ```terminal:execute
 command: pip3 install -r requirements.txt